Ashrayyy/MridaMitra/README.md

 ## Solution
   i.
 Monitoring the soil moisture using soil moisture sensor. ii.
-Deploying ml algorithm for taking decision when to irrigate or when to not.This result in better production of crop and water saving. iii.Deploying a mobile application which helps in continuously monitoring the soil mositure status and helps in predicting when to irrigate or when to not irriagte the field.
+Deploying ml algorithm for taking decision when to irrigate or when to not.This result in better production of crop and water saving. iii.Deploying a mobile application which helps in continuously monitoring the soil mositure status and helps in predicting when to irrigate or when to not irrigate the field.
 Using this mobile application we can also control the pump to irriagte the system.

 # Objectives